matomo-org/developer-documentation/docs/4.x/tests-github.md

 ## Matomo on GitHub Action

 Matomo uses GitHub Action to automatically run its build by various triggers.
 - [Build Tracker JS] Trigger by the comment `build js` into the pull request.
+That will compress js/piwik.js into matomo.js and piwik.js
-- [Build VUE] Auto trigger, then comment back to the PR
+- [Build VUE] Auto trigger, it will build VUE file and commit back to the PR
-- [Composer Update] Auto trigger by cron
+- [Composer Update] Auto trigger by cron，it will run `composer update` and commit back to the repo
-- [PHPCS check] Auto trigger, if not valid will return error details.
+- [PHPCS check] Auto trigger, checking PHPCS code quality if not valid will return error details.
 - [Inactive PR] after 14 days, inactive PR will mark as state

 Each developer is responsible to keep the commits/pull requests build green.

-## Github Action Scripts
+## GitHub Action Scripts

-All the Github Action build file are locate in `.github/workflows/*.yml`
+All the GitHub Action build file are locate in `.github/workflows/*.yml`

 Each script is trigger by its own conditions, for more details see [Github Action Docs](https://docs.github.com/en/actions)

-## Actions should always be pinned to a full length commit SHA

-One of the biggest concerns around GitHub Actions is the dependence on actions that were not authored by a trusted source.
-There was not an official Docker build and publish action for a long time, which meant that we had to trust a third party with our DockerHub username and password.

-More details can be found [Here](https://michaelheap.com/ensure-github-actions-pinned-sha/)

 ## Create a new CI script